August Gardening Tasks

-Trees and shrubs – Prune and shape hedges as needed.
+Prune and shape hedges as needed.
 Check mulch layers and add if needed.
 Prune broken, dead or crossing limbs for healthier plants.
 Avoid fertilizing ornamentals now and into September so they can harden off before winter.

 This is the time to watch for bag worms in pines, junipers, Leyland cypress and arborvitae.
 They even get on deciduous trees, too.
 Hand-pick light infestations; Use Bt-kurastaki strain for large infestations.
 If you see caterpillars on oaks this time of year, they’re probably oakworms.
 These can strip a small tree in a few days.
 Spraying small trees and lower branches of large trees with liquid carbaryl will dispense them quickly.
 And, you’re going to start to see infestations of fall webworm in pecan trees this month.
 A directed spray of a liquid carbaryl product should help control them, at least as far as you can spray.